pascallaliberte/sharpen.page/_posts/2020-03-27-when-my-product-is-purchased-for-new-use-cases.md

 ---
 layout: post
 title: "When I Suspect My Product Is Purchased for New Use Cases"
+description: "You're seeing surprising purchasing behaviours.
+New kinds of people are buying what you sell.
+To pull on that string without too much effort…"
 categories: jtbd optimize
 tags: recession purchase-interview research jtbd-basics
 author: Pascal Laliberté